Women in Japan: Political status of women

 Chikage Oogi was the first female President of the House of Councillors and the first woman to be awarded the Grand Cordon of the Order of the Paulownia Flowers and the Grand Cordon of the Order of the Rising Sun.

 In 1880, women were given the right to vote for the first time in Japan, albeit on a limited basis.
 On April 8, 1880, an act was passed establishing councils of publicly elected representatives in wards (区), towns (町), and villages (村), and allowing each municipality to establish its own election rules.
 As a result, Kamimachi and Kosakadaka Village in Kochi Prefecture gave female householders the right to vote in addition to male, marking the first time that women exercised the right to vote in Japan.
 However, on May 7, 1884, this law was amended and the right to vote was restricted to men over the age of 20 nationwide.
 Women were given the right to vote nationwide in December 1945, after World War II, when the election law for the House of Representatives was amended.

 As the new de facto ruler of Japan, Douglas MacArthur ordered the drafting of a new constitution for Japan in February 1946.
 Four women were in the working group, including Beate Sirota Gordon who was enlisted to the subcommittee assigned to writing the section of the constitution devoted to civil rights and women's rights in Japan.
-This allowed them greater freedom, equality to men, and a higher status within Japanese society.
+This new constitutional section conferred greater freedom and equality to men to women in Japan.

+In 1960, Masa Nakayama was appointed Minister of Health and Welfare, becoming the first female Minister of State.